sowmya13531/LocalRAG-LLM/README.md

 3. Ask questions in the chat area under “💬 Chat with Local RAG-LLM”.

 4. LLaMA generates document-grounded answers, and the conversation is stored in memory.

+5. Normal questions → answered by LLaMA knowledge and conversation memory

+All interactions are stored in FAISS memory for multi-turn context

 ## 💡 How It Works (Pipeline)